asminpaudel141/java-100program/README.md

 # 43.Write a Java program to create a class with private, public, and protected members.
 # 44.Write a Java program to create a class with private, public, and protected members.
 # 45.Write a Java program to create a class with private, public, and protected members.
+# 46.Write a Java program to create a class with private, public, and protected members.